-5 Truth Maintenance Problem
+4. Truth Maintenance Problem

 Adopting a norm and hence adding a commitment is in some way like opening a channel, linking different parts in the agent's 'brain'.
-For example, a commitment of the form $Commit([B(\varphi) \rightarrow I(\psi)])$ causes $I(\psi)$ to be deduced in the intention context if $B(\varphi)$ is deducible in the belief context.
+For example, a commitment of the form $Commit(\lceil B(\varphi) \rightarrow I(\psi) \rceil)$ causes $I(\psi)$ to be deduced in the intention context if $B(\varphi)$ is deducible in the belief context.
 The reasoning is as follows:

-- a bridge rule from the normative layer (see () in Section 4) adds Commit([B(φ)]) to the commitment context since B(φ) is deducible in the belief context - the adopted norm together with an instance of schema K allow us to deduce Commit([I(ψ)]) - another normative bridge rule (see ()) injects $I(\psi)$ into the intention context which is only activated, once $Commit([B(\varphi) \to I(\psi)])$ is present in the commitment context.
+- a bridge rule from the normative layer (see () in Section 3) adds Commit([B(φ)]) to the commitment context since B(φ) is deducible in the belief context - the adopted norm together with an instance of schema K allow us to deduce Commit([I(ψ)]) - another normative bridge rule (see ()) injects $I(\psi)$ into the intention context

+One can therefore think of this as having a bridge rule linking the belief and the intention context, which is only activated, once $Commit(\lceil B(\varphi) \rightarrow I(\psi) \rceil)$ is present in the commitment context.
 What happens however, if $B(\varphi)$ is removed from the belief context?
 Should one also remove $I(\psi)$ from the intention context?
 What impact does the revocation of the commitment have?
+In any case, one has to ensure the consistency of all the mental attitudes (since their respective logics contain schema D).
+Generally, adopting a norm has extensive ramifications with respect to consistency.
+This dilemma is known as the truth maintenance (TM) problem.
+Artificial Intelligence has seen many different approaches to the TM problem.
+For our purposes, the most promising ones are: